Evals

 <Accordion title="Can I rerun a previous evaluation?">

-Yes, you can run the same Test scenarios again at any time.
+Yes, you can run the same scenarios again at any time.
 Each run is saved in your Runs history, allowing you to compare results across different Agent versions.

 </Accordion>